mlemgroup/mlem/Mlem/Navigation/README.md

 ```
 .handleLemmyLinkResolution(navigationPath: .constant(tabNavigationPath))
 ```
-5. On the outer-most view inside your NavigationStack, do the following:
+5. On the outer-most view *inside* your NavigationStack, do the following:
 - 5a.
 Pass in the following environment values:
 ```
 .environmentObject(tabNavigationPath)
 ```
 - 5b.
-Apply the following view modifiers:
+On that same outer-most view, apply the following view modifiers:
 ```
 .tabBarNavigationEnabled(.settings, navigation)
 .hoistNavigation(